FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 • Marie-Dominique Bellamy-Clauzel, Vanessa Gomez, Caroline Berland

-And to all the staff at the Tourist Office for organizing and running the 800th Anniversary booth
+And to all the teams at the Tourist Office for organizing and running the 800th-anniversary booth

 • Thierry Lavabre-Bertrand, François Olivier Touati, and Jacques Verger